 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Harvard University is among your top options if you're planning on studying Area Studies.
-Soon after getting their bachelor's degree, Area Studies students typically make an average of $45,217 in their early careers.
+Area studies students from Harvard University receive an earnings boost of around 34.9% above the average earnings of area studies graduates.
 The location in a significant urban center is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

 Because of Brown's superb student-to-faculty ratio of 7:1, there are many opportunities for learners to work closely with their professors.
-You may want to invest in an ACT prep course prior to taking the exam because the usual ACT score is 32.
+Graded #2 in Rhode Island for overall value, we might have predicted this university's superb educational programs to be higher priced.
 Obtain all the essential details on Brown by looking at their scorecard.

 Tufts University is a wonderful option for students pursuing an Area Studies degree.
 Area studies students from Tufts University get a earnings boost of around 14.7% over the typical income of area studies majors.
 This school is located in the suburban area of Medford, Massachusetts, near to shops and other amusement.

 Any student who is interested in Area Studies needs to check out Bates College.
-Students who complete this degree state that they receive average early career income of area studies and mid-career income of $76,568.
+Students from the Area Studies program at Bates College earn 11.2% more than the typical college grad with the same degree.
 Positioned in Lewiston, Maine, this school is a logical choice for students who enjoy the exhilaration of a major city.

 Boston University is a wonderful choice for students pursuing an Area Studies degree.
 Graduates of the Area Studies program make an average of $41,155 in their early career salary and $74,998 in their mid-career salary.
 The location in a major city is great for young people looking for enough opportunities for networking, adventure, and exploration.

 Brandeis University is among your top options if you want to study Area Studies.
-Area studies majors from Brandeis University get a earnings boost of approximately 8.3% above the average earnings of area studies graduates.
+Graduates of the Area Studies program make about $44,154 in their early career salary and $69,079 in their mid-career salary.
 The location in an important city is tremendous for scholars trying to find adequate possibilities for social networking, adventure, and life.

 Middlebury College is among your best bets if you're planning on studying Area Studies.
 Grads of the area studies program state that they receive average early career wages of area studies and mid-career wages of $68,812.
 This is a wonderful opportunity for students who desire the beauty of a quaint college town.

 It's hard to find a better school than Providence College if you want to pursue Area Studies as a major.
-Providence College area studies students make 7.3% more than the standard area studies grad.
+After graduating, Area Studies students usually earn about $40,206 in their early careers.
 Providence, Rhode Island is an ideal area for students who like the fast-paced urban lifestyle.